intel/confidential-cloud-native-primitives/deployment/docker-compose/README.md

 ```

-### 2.2 Run Example
+### CCNP Usage Example

-The script `exec-ccnp-example.sh` will help launch container from image `ccnp-node-measurement-example:latest` and request info from above three services.
+The script [exec-ccnp-example.sh](./exec-ccnp-example.sh) will launch a container from image `ccnp-node-measurement-example:latest` and request info from above three services.

 ```
 ./exec-ccnp-example.sh -d